wiseman-timelord/Chat-VulkanLlama/README.md

 * At the time of, inception and creation, of Robot, Llama 2 and GGML, was the chosen, model and format, because it was the only language model review on YouTube, that was able to correctly write a ".json" file, thereby denoting compitence on multi-line output, especially when this could then be combined with advanced configuration storage code such as YAML.

 ### FUTURE PLANS:
 1) When detecting models, user should be able to assign 1 of 3-4 preset syntax, to additional text in the list in "./models/identify.log", and then re-use this preference in future.
 Tried for 1 day to implement this, need try again sometime, seemingly simple, but GPT couldnt figure it out.
 Try again sometime.
+Will try again sometime.
 2) Start window_1 with model selection, then engine window.
 Start Window_2 with roleplay configuration, then as a interface for, displaying output and producing input.
 Tried for 1 day to implement this through IPC, last error was "Socket accept error: [Errno 22] Invalid argument".
 Alternatively it can be done through, "config.yaml" or maybe a new "interact.json".
+Will try again sometime.
 3) When all is done, need to update docs with the new, improvements and upgrades.
 Only slightly depreciated currently.

 ### WARNINGS: